Solo Travel in South Africa

 If you feel more comfortable in a group for either part of your South Africa trip or the whole duration, look for solo travel tours South Africa.
 G Adventures is a responsible tour company offering tours to South Africa, and mainly caters towards budget travellers.
 Most tours of South Africa have an average of 10 people and there is no upper age limit.
 Once you book your trip you pay extra for any excursions you want to do when you’re there.

 G Adventures South Africa holidays start from 7 days exploring Kruger National Park to an epic 40 day trip from Cape Town to the Serengeti through South Africa, Namibia, Malawi, Zambia, Botswana, Zimbabwe, and Tanzania.
 I have personally used G Adventures and recommend them as a solo female friendly company.

 Intrepid Travel is similar to G Adventures with an average of 12 people on each tour.
 Over 50% of people using their trips are solo travellers so you can meet other South Africa solo travellers.
 They tend to use hotels instead of hostels and have a more comfortable style of accommodation hence the trips can appear more costly than G Adventures.

-Intrepid Tours South Africa include a 3 day Kruger Experience, 12 days cycling around South Africa, and a 14 day Garden Route Adventure.
+Intrepid Tours South Africa include a 3 day Kruger Park safari, 12 days cycling around South Africa, and a 14 day Garden Route Adventure.
 With both tour companies you share a room with another female or you can pay extra for your own room.
+It's a safe and easy way to explore South Africa.
 Read our Intrepid Travel Reviews

 - Africa Travel Company – This company offers overland camping tours through the majority of Africa.
-It's perfect if you are looking to travel across several countries with others.
+Their guided tours of South Africa are ideal if you are backpacking South Africa alone and want to travel across several countries with others.
+Join their South Africa tours from Cape Town.

 - Emzini Tours – Explore an African township with a personal touch.